qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   :guilabel:`Using perimeter` and :guilabel:`Inside polygon`
   are the options for polygon features.

-The diagram can also be placed using feature data to fill the :guilabel:`X` and :guilabel:`Y` coordinate fields.
+The diagram can also be placed by data-defining the :guilabel:`X` and :guilabel:`Y` coordinate fields.

 The placement of the diagrams can interact with the labeling, so you can detect and solve position conflicts between diagrams and labels by setting